 i.
 This Competition is a game of skill.
 Chance plays no part in determining the winners.

 j.
 The Promoter’s decision is final, and the Promoter will not enter into correspondence regarding the competition result or any other decisions the Promoter makes in connection with the Promotion.

 k.
-The winner/s will be notified by telephone or email within seven days of the final results.
-Winner/s of prizes will be published using their first name, surname initial and suburb on the kidsnews.com.au website approximately 11 days after the National Final and will remain on the website for a minimum of 30 days.
+The winner/s will be notified by telephone or email within five days of the final results.
+Winner/s of prizes will be published using their first name, surname initial and suburb on the kidsnews.com.au website approximately five days after the National Final and will remain on the website for a minimum of 30 days.

 l.
 Prizes will be awarded to the person named as the winner and sent to the entrant’s registered school address.

 m.
 If an entrant’s contact details change during the Promotion Period, entrant must notify the Promoter.
 A request to access or modify any information provided in an entry should be sent to the Promoter.

 n.
 The Collins English Dictionary (13th Edition) is the final authority and sole source for the spelling of words; the primary source used to craft the definitions and language origins for the Competition; and the only authority consulted by officials, as well as the sole source used during the Competition to verify the information in the Competition’s prepared lists.
 Collins School Dictionary (6th Edition) –https://schools.collinsdictionary.com/ – has also been used as a source of age-appropriate definitions and examples of many of the words used in the Competition.